 The case of Russian-German migration pathways is particularly enlightening in the context of transnational processes due to its pertinence to all three countries examined in this paper.
 Having originally moved to the Russian Empire from Germany as far back as the eighteenth century, this group, ethnically defined and institutionally isolated in the Soviet Union, was forced to migrate to the Central Asian republics of the Soviet Union under Stalin.
+After the libe.

-After the liberalization of Soviet emigration policy and following the disintegration of the USSR, most of the members of this group moved to Germany, taking advantage of German repatriation laws.
-In this way, this group's migration paths veer in and out of all the three countries addressed in this study.
-Over the course of up to ten generations, a Russian-German family could have lived in Germany, Russia, Kazakhstan, and again Germany.
+ralization of Soviet emigration policy and following the disintegration of the USSR, most of the members of this group moved to Germany, taking advantage of German repatriation laws.
+In this way, this group's migration paths veer in to ten generations, a Russian-German family could have lived in Germany, Russian, Kazakhstan, and again Germany.

-To further complicate the links between the three countries at hand, Russian-Germans who immigrated to Germany from Kazakhstan or Russia (or from any other former Soviet state) can automatically fall under the category of "compatriots" as defined in Russian legislation.
+To further complicate the links between the three countries at hand, Russian Germans who immigrated to Germany from Kazakhstan or Russia (or from any other former Soviet state) can automatically fall under the category of "compatriots" as defined in Russian legislation.
 Ironically, their resettlement to Germany makes them eligible for the resettlement program of Russia.
-From 2000 to 2006, 218,000 Russian-Germans repatriated to Germany, and 13,661 Russian-German repatriates left Germany and emigrated to Russia (Schmid 2009, 77).
-The proportion of "returnees" is not particularly large among Russian-Germans (especially as compared with other groups of immigrants to Russia), yet these statistics deserve some reflection.
+From 2000 to 2006, 218,000 Russian-Germans repatriated to Germany, and 13,661 Russian-German repatriates left Germany and emigrated to Russia.85 The proportion of "returnees" is not particularly large among Russian-Germans (especially as compared with other groups of immigrants to Russia), yet these statistics deserve some reflection.
 And though it is too early to tell how much of an effect the Russian program for the resettlement of compatriots has had on migration flows of Russian-Germans from Germany to Russia, the case is interesting on a conceptual level.
 First, Russian-Germans who could make use of Russia's "compatriot" resettlement program did not always come to Germany from Russia, but instead could have migrated from Kazakhstan or other Central Asian republics, thus practicing the "Soviet" aspect of compatriot identity.
-Secondly, this return process makes this group repatriates "twice:" once upon their move to Germany, once upon their move to Russia.
+Secondly, this return process makes this group repatriate "twice:" once upon their move to Germany, once upon their move to Russia.
 Moreover, if a Russian-German remained in Kazakhstan, they could (on a hypothetical conceptual level, if the time frames of the programs coincided) be eligible for repatriation to Russia or to Germany.
-This matrix of identity games and possibilities for repatriation pathways reveals the multifariousness and at times even irony of migration flows across the map of Eurasia.
+This matrix of identity games and possibilities for repatriation pathways reveals the multifariousness and at times even irony of migration flows across the map